ceres-navigation/ceres-raytracer/README.md

 - `cd cornell_box`
 - `./ceres-rt cornell_box/cornell_box.ini`

 *NOTE: `ceres-rt` is not intended for use beyond development purposes.
-Please use the python API*
+Please use the python API.*

 ## Tasks: